shigeki/node-v0.x-archive/doc/api/tty.markdown

 A `net.Socket` subclass that represents the readable portion of a tty.
 In normal circumstances, `process.stdin` will be the only `tty.ReadStream` instance in any node program (only when `isatty(0)` is true).
+`keypress` event is deprecated and throws error. use `readline` instead.

 ### rs.isRaw